Number:

 Purpose

 The purpose of this procedure is to provide a clear and coherent process for applying for a course-related refund at Durham Technical Community College (Durham Tech).
-The College will systematically provide a refund for any class that is canceled by the College or dropped by the student prior to the census date.
+The College will systematically provide a refund for any class that is canceled by the College, any course registration dropped by a student prior to the census date, or any course registration with a no-show designation.
 Refunds will be handled in accordance with North Carolina Community Colleges State Board Code (SBCCC) tuition refund requirements.

 Procedure